Victim payout plan sought in Stanford's Ponzi case

-Victims of Allen Stanford's alleged $7.2 billion Ponzi scheme may soon have a chance to submit claims, though it remains unclear how much of their losses they might ultimately recover or when that recovery might take place.
+Victims of Allen Stanford's alleged $7.2 billion Ponzi scheme may soon have a chance to submit claims, though it remains unclear how much of their losses they might ultimately recover.

-Approval could pave the way for investors to eventually recover at least some money lost in Stanford's alleged fraud.
+Approval of the request could pave the way for investors to recover at least some of the money lost in Stanford's alleged fraud, a sum believed to be $2 billion or more.

 Stanford, 61, faces 14 criminal charges and U.S. Securities and Exchange Commission civil charges over allegations he deceived investors who bought fake certificates of deposit from his Antiguan bank, Stanford International Bank Ltd.

-The February 2009 lawsuit by the SEC came two months after Bernard Madoff's Ponzi scheme was uncovered.
+His February 2009 arrest came two months after Bernard Madoff's Ponzi scheme was uncovered.

 Wednesday's filing is "a major step" toward returning money to victims, Kevin Sadler, a partner at Baker Botts representing Janvey, said in an email.

-Though court-appointed examiner John Little and a committee of Stanford investors expressed disagreements over parts of the process at an October 13 court conference, "the court made clear at the status conference that the process should begin, and the receiver has acted accordingly," he added.
+Though a court-appointed examiner and a committee of Stanford investors expressed disagreements over parts of the process at an October 13 court conference, "the court made clear at the status conference that the process should begin, and the receiver has acted accordingly," he added.

+Peter Morgenstern, a lawyer for the investors' committee, on Thursday declined immediate comment.
+John Little, the examiner, did not immediately respond to requests for comment.

-It is unclear how much money will be distributed, how any payouts will be calculated, and when distributions will begin.
+It is unclear how much money will be distributed, when payouts will begin, and how such amounts will be calculated.

 "For investor claimants, the amount of the investor's net investment in the Ponzi scheme will be one of the most significant factors" in determining payouts, Janvey said.